HefnySco/OBAL/Schematic_and_Board.md

 Gerber file is available to download [here](https://github.com/HefnySco/OBAL/tree/main/Hardware).
+One of many options is to fabricated [here](https://cart.jlcpcb.com/quote).